EPIC US ROAD TRIP 2016DAYS 18-22 - THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Today’s Highlight || Dusk on Beale Street, Memphis

-It was a beautiful ending to road trip day 22, sunset by the Mississippi River and dusk on Beale Street in Memphis, Tennessee, vying for the highlight of the day; the latter won out.
-The day didn’t start as welcoming, the blue skies and sunshine of the previous evening hidden beyond a thick blanket of low-lying clouds on a sleepy Sunday St. Louis morning.
+It was a beautiful ending to Epic US Road Trip day 22, sunset by the Mississippi River and dusk on Beale Street in Memphis, Tennessee, vying for the highlight of the day (the latter won out).
+However, the day didn’t start as welcoming, the blue skies and sunshine of the previous evening hidden beyond a thick blanket of low-lying clouds on a sleepy St. Louis Sunday morning.
 Not that the clouds overhead really mattered all that much when peering down on St. Louis from on high.

 – Text on display in the Visitor’s Center at the base of The Gateway Arch

 Before hitting the road for Memphis I had to have a quick snoop around the outside Busch Stadium, home to the St. Louis Cardinals, one of the most celebrated teams in baseball.

 It’s a 4-hour, 300-mile drive south from St. Louis to Memphis via Interstate 55, broadly following the course of the Mississippi River.
 The last 100 miles of the drive is via the state of Arkansas, Epic US Road Trip state number 15.

 State Nickname – The Natural State.
 State Motto – Regnat populus (The People Rule).
 Admitted To The Union – June 1835 (25th state).
 Population – 3 million (33rd most populous state).
 Area – 53,180 sq miles (29th largest state).
 Capital – Little Rock.
 National Parks – 1 (Hot Springs).
 National Scenic Byways/All-American Roads – 3/0.
 Famous For – Bill Clinton; Wal-Mart (the world’s largest private employer was founded and is still headquartered in the state).
 State Highlights – The state’s abundant park and wilderness areas.